 Blankets For Winter – due from St Asaph / Huddersfield (c2009)

-Blasphemy Squad - Mold-based anarcho punk band from late 80′s.
-More info req’d.
+Blasphemy Squad – Mold-based anarcho punk band from late 80’s.
+Feat members who possibly went on to form Wanton Thought, Rope More info req’d.

 Bleat – Bangor / Llanfairfechan based industrial / punk band of mid-90’s.
-Feat; Phillipus Beauvoir (gtr) (now of SpongeBrain}, Stuart Bavington (bass), Justin Williams (voc) (later of Skinflick), Johnny Evans (ex-Fflaps, Paraletics) (sadly died 02).
+Feat; Phillipus Beauvoir (gtr) (later of SpongeBrain}, Stuart Bavington (bass), Justin Williams (voc) (later of Skinflick), Jonny Evans (ex-Fflaps, Paraletics) (sadly died 02).
 Rec mini CD, A Short Album About Gloves.
 Played various gigs through one summer, music was always tight, but the lyrics were usually made up on the night.

 Bleed – band (formed Sep05), feat; Christian Smith (gtr), Nathan Jolliffe (drms), Patrick Smith (bass,voc).
 Started gigging Nov05, played Bar Blu, Rhyl 04.01.06.
 Rel 2track demo (Aug06) Leech.